 One of the best things to do on Lanai is the Garden of the Gods, also known as Keahiakawelo.
 (You’ll need to know this Hawaiian name if you’re going to have any success finding it, so remember it or screenshot this page.)
 This rather barren, foggy landscape of haphazardly placed round rocks and bright orange swatches of dirt creates a sacred, untouched landscape that is unlike any other.

 A four-wheel drive is required to get to this stop.

 For more information on the Garden of the Gods, check out this post.

 Continue on past the Garden of the Gods to reach Polihua Beach, another untouched portion of Lanai.
-This secluded beach is perfect for just lying on the sand, although not for swimming as the waves can be quite violent here.
+This stretch is sand is also one of the longest across the entire Hawaiian Island chain, despite the fact that it is on one of the smallest islands.
+This secluded beach is also perfect for just lying on the sand, although not for swimming as the waves can be quite violent here.

 A four-wheel drive is also required for this stop.